aashu1504/Node.js-Mocha/README.md

 });

-# Reporting - Mocha Awesome:
+# Reporting - Mocha Awesome

 Mocha Awesome is a custom Mocha Test reporter which generates test results in an HTML and JSON File.